 Yes, aquarium fish need light to determine whether it’s day or night.
 However, the natural light in your room is sufficient.
 Fish do not necessarily need an extra aquarium light.
 An aquarium light is to see your fish, and for live aquatic plant photosynthesis.

 It’s best to not keep your aquarium fish in the dark all the time.
 They need cycles of light to determine whether it’s day and night.
 Fish are diurnal for the most part, which means that they are awake during the day and asleep at night.
-This also means that you can’t keep your aquarium fish in the light all day.
+This also means that you can’t keep your aquarium fish tank lights on all day.

 If you’ve got a basement or a room without windows but you do not want to buy or install a dedicated aquarium light, a simple solution is to put the lights in that room on a timer.
 This way, you can still make sure your fish get day and night cycles while keeping an eye on the aquarium’s inhabitants.

 Fish do not need light at night.
 A period of darkness is necessary for the fish to sleep.
 Also, leaving the lights on all night could cause algae to rapidly grow and take over your aquarium.
 That definitely won’t look good.
 Algae growth is a big problem in any tank that has too much light.

 Then there is an option to provide the fish with a night light, just a small LED light or even a regular bulb.
 This is something the fish can use to orient themselves around the tank.
-With most of us fish keepers it will never be pitch black at night in the room the aquarium is standing.
+With most of us fish keepers it will never be pitch black at night in the room where the aquarium is.

-If your aquarium is in a basement or another room which turns absolutely pitch black adding a small light somewhere in the room to mimic the moon is something that I’ve seen fish keepers do.
+If your aquarium is in a basement or another room which turns absolutely pitch black, adding a small light somewhere in the room to mimic the moon is something that I would recommend.
 I would actually also do this when my room would turn pitch black at night.
 Just make sure the light is not too bright because you don’t want algae growing with the light of your night light.